Bbbstin/CV_Midterm/README.md

 # CV_Midterm
 This is the midterm assignment of DATA130051 Computer Vision.

-In the first part of the project, we use several CNNs to build classifiers for CIFAR- 100, and try to use some augmentation methods like cutmix, cutout, and mixup to improve the model’s accuracy.
+In the first part of the project, we use several CNNs to build classifiers for CIFAR-100, and try to use some augmentation methods like cutmix, cutout, and mixup to improve the model’s accuracy.
 And we finally get a top-1 accuracy of 83.01% and top-5 accuracy of 95.70% using the WideResNet-28.